jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 pull on a rope or pole is needed, even if what you're pulling is slippery or tapered.

-This knot is a replacement for the _icicle hitch_, the difference being that it stays tied.
+This knot is a replacement for the _icicle hitch_, the difference being that it's better at staying tied.
 {:.tangent .indent}

 - **Trucker’s hitch** (butterfly-Cawley variant)**.**